Eastern Frontal Fault System: Guayuriba Fault

-The 131.0 km long Guayuriba Fault is located to the southeast the Servitá-Santa María section.
+The 131.0 km long Guayuriba Fault, which has an oblique (reverse and right lateral) sense of movement, is located to the southeast of the Servitá-Santa María section.
 It lies south of and close to the city of Villavicencio, at the base of the eastern front of the Eastern Ranges, and extends along the change of slope between the uplifted range and the flat plains of the Llanos Basin.

 Algeciras Fault

-The 156.5 km long Algeciras Fault crosses the southward narrowing Eastern Ranges at an oblique angle, with its southern extension following the western flank.
+The 156.5 km long right-lateral strike-slip Algeciras Fault crosses the southward narrowing Eastern Ranges at an oblique angle, with its southern extension following the western flank.
 The fault displaces Precambrian crystalline shield rocks and Mesozoic granites.
 Neotectonic deformation is suggested by the formation of a narrow and long pull-apart basin filled with Quaternary sediments.
 Younger faults cross the basin diagonally.
 The fault is part of a set of major strike-slip faults that farther north probably join the Guayuriba Fault, which borders the Eastern Ranges to the northeast.

 Garzón-Pitalito Fault

-The 125.5 km long Garzón-Pitalito Fault extends along the western slope of the Eastern Ranges southeast from the city of Neiva and crosses the upper part of the Magdalena Valley.
+The 125.5 km long Garzón-Pitalito Fault, which probably has a right-lateral strike-slip sense of movement with some component of reverse faulting, extends along the western slope of the Eastern Ranges southeast from the city of Neiva and crosses the upper part of the Magdalena Valley.
 In the northern half, the fault places Jurassic to Triassic sedimentary rocks on the eastern side in contact with Quaternary alluvium and colluvium on the western side.
 Along its southern half, the fault places Jurassic-Triassic rocks in contact with Cretaceous rocks.
 The Garzón-Pitalito Fault strikes toward and merges with the Algeciras Fault to the north.
 To the south, it passes the towns of Garzón, Altamira, Timaná, Pitalito and San Agustín.
 In Pitalito, it creates a pull-apart basin.
 The fault appears to dextrally displace the Suaza Fault.
 The place of the offset is marked by a large shutter ridge near where the Suaza River was dammed by huge landslides as a result of the earthquake of November 16, 1827.